SethRobertson/GitBestPractices/0main.md

     them close the ticket as part of the commit message (eg. "Bug 1235r:
     Adjust the frobnoz up by .25").

+    While it probably will be a side-effect of the git integration, ensuring that your ticketing system has an email interface for ticket creation and so that replies to ticket email get stored in the ticket are all very important for making a ticketing system useful and convenient to use.

     The easier a system is for people to use, the more likely they will use it.
 Being able to see the context which caused the commit to happen (or contrary-wise, being able to find the commit which solved a